How to Apply

 be awarded depends on the financial aid funds available in any given year.

-The awards in your financial aid package are determined by the Financial Need formula
+The offers in your financial aid package are determined by the Financial Need formula

 above, and will consist of the maximum amount of subsidized and unsubsidized aid for